Skip to main content

 • Decide which of the panels best suits the needs of your patient or family.

 • R27 Paediatric disorders: This should be considered if there is developmental delay or intellectual disability in association with congenital malformation or overgrowth, and you would like to investigate chromosomal and single-gene causes.
-The test includes microarray and a whole genome sequencing (WGS) ‘super panel’ (a panel comprised of several different constituent panels forming one large panel).
+The test is a whole genome sequencing (WGS) ‘super panel’ (a panel comprised of several different constituent panels forming one large panel).

 • For tests that are undertaken using WGS, including R27, you will need to: